dp0d/dp0d/README.md

 ### Hi there 👋
-🌱 I’m currently learning natural language processing.<br/>
+💘 My interest is at natural language processing.<br/>
-⛳ my blog can be visited at https://dp0d.cn
+⛳ My blog can be visited at https://dp0d.cn

 ### About me
 📞 I’m seeking a job about nlp in the feature.<br/>